nawabahmadreshi/documentation/pages/marketing-channels/salesforce.md

 When a link is clicked by a user without the app, it will route that user to the original web URL (including on desktop).
 When a link is clicked by a user with your app, it will direct that user into the relevant in-app content regardless of platform or email client.

+Throughout this flow you get all the Salesforce click tracking you're used to, as well as Branch's cross-platform analytics.

 {% getstarted %}{% endgetstarted %}

 {% elsif page.setup %}